octobercms/docs/3.x/cms/themes/pages.md

 ### Page Execution Life Cycle

 There are special functions that can be defined in the PHP section of pages and layouts: `onInit`, `onStart`, and `onEnd`.
 The `onInit` function is executed when all components are initialized and before AJAX requests are handled.
 The `onStart` function is executed during the beginning of the page execution.
 The `onEnd` function is executed before the page is rendered and after the page [components](./components.md) are executed.
 In the `onStart` and `onEnd` functions, you can inject variables into the Twig environment.
-Use `array notation` to pass variables to the page:
+Use the `$this` with array notation to pass variables to the page.

 ```php
 url = "/"